 How much does an oak porch cost?

-We stock DIY oak porch kits, designed for speed and ease of construction.
+Our DIY oak porch kits are designed for speed and ease of construction, without compromising whatsoever on beauty and durability.
 They’re a complete kit of parts that seamlessly slot together, made of only the highest-quality European fresh sawn oak.